Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/practical_info.md

 ## Computing environment

 The workshop infrastructure for applications using GPUs (i.e. remote sensing) will be provided by [CloudFerro](https://cloudferro.com/en/) and applicants will have access to the EO data archive on [CREODIAS](https://creodias.eu/).
-For CPU-based applications (i.e. modelling) a JupyterHub will be available from [CryoCloud](https://cryointhecloud.com) with all data and dependencies already pre-installed.
+For CPU-based applications (i.e. modelling) a JupyterHub will be available from OGGM hub with all data and dependencies already pre-installed.

 ## Location
 The workshop will be held at the [Finse Alpine Research Center](https://www.finse.uio.no/) run by Oslo and Bergen University.
 The station is located near the >70 km2 Hardangerjøkulen Ice Cap with one of the outlet glaciers 1-2 km away and well visible from the Research Station.
 Finse is a tiny mountain village with only a few houses located at the Oslo - Bergen railroad at 1,222 meters (4,009 ft) above sea level, about 250 m above the treeline.
 There is no road to Finse.
 Facilities are very limited, e.g., there is no grocery store, pharmacy or bank.
 Temperatures in Finse in September are around 0-15 degree Celcius, snow fall is possible.